-This pepper with notes of yuzu and acidulous has a very lively, bewitching nose!
-An exceptional intensity that you must absolutely discover!
+Sansho pepper is a rare pepper with notes of yuzu and acidity that has a very lively, bewitching nose!
+An exceptional intensity that must absolutely be discovered!

-Its power is an ally of choice for its freshness to make your dishes real travel diaries
+Its power is an ally of choice to its freshness to make your dishes real travel books.

 Warning: Last items in stock!